-Reading Women v Birmingham City Women
+Reading fight back to beat Birmingham

 Post update

-Attempt blocked.
-Gemma Lawley (Birmingham City Women) left footed shot from the centre of the box is blocked.
-Assisted by Veatriki Sarri with a cross.
+Attempt missed.
+Harriet Scott (Birmingham City Women) left footed shot from the centre of the box is high and wide to the left following a set piece situation.

 Post update